 Carla began studying law at the University of Nottingham in 2013, graduating with an LLB with First Class Honours and University Commendation in 2016.
 She has since received her MA in Socio-legal and Criminological Research Methods with Distinction in 2017, also from the University of Nottingham.

-Carla is currently studying for her PhD at the University; an empirical research project exploring how local authorities make decisions on the allocation of housing to the homeless.
+Carla is currently studying for her PhD at the University; an empirical research project exploring how local authorities implement the Homelessness Reduction Act 2017.
 Her supervisors are Dr Nell Munro and Chris Bevan and she is funded by the Economic and Social Research Council.

 Carla's specialism lies primarily within housing law.
-More specifically, she holds expertise in homelessness law and vulnerability and priority need within the homeless context.
-Carla has completed an independent research project on this topic entitled: "The application of vulnerability in the context of the local authority housing duty under s.193 Housing Act 1996" and is currently undertaking her PhD in this area.
+More specifically, she holds expertise in homelessness law, and vulnerability and priority need within the homeless context.
+Carla has completed an independent research project on this topic entitled: "The application of vulnerability in the context of the local authority housing duty under s.193 Housing Act 1996" and is currently undertaking her PhD in the area of homelessness law.

 Carla has taught housing law within the undergraduate module: Social Welfare and the Law.